Something More (Train song)

-"Something More" is the second single from Train's second album, Drops of Jupiter.
-The music video for the song was originally to be directed by Nick Brandt, who had completed it, but it was deemed inappropriate by the band's label after the 9/11 attacks due to it being shot around a skyscraper.
+"Something More" is the second single from American rock band Train's second studio album, Drops of Jupiter.
+The music video for the song was originally to be directed by Nick Brandt, who had completed it, but it was deemed inappropriate by the band's label after the September 11 attacks due to it being shot around a skyscraper.
 The second music video was directed by Marc Smerling, his second of three Train music videos, and took place in an Arizona desert.